by J.R. "Thor" Antrim

 What follows are thirty seconds of Doug poking, prodding and peering in his boot, spliced with shots filmed in MONSTERVISION, to let you know how close to death Doug really is.
 Too bad his life was saved when Kyle stopped in his tracks and announced, "This is stupid."

-movie would be his big break.
+Ensign Harry Kim thought this movie would be his big break.
+He was right. |

 That's what I said!